Tracy Bonham: Blink the Brightest and In The City + In The Woods (2004–2009)

 In 2004, she signed with Rounder Records, whose CEO, John Virant, was a longtime fan and spent over three years convincing Tracy to trust a record company again.

-In 2005 she released her third album Blink the Brightest through the more pop-oriented Zoe label of Rounder.
+In 2005, she released her third album Blink the Brightest through the more pop-oriented Zoe label of Rounder.
 It was recorded in L.A., where she has lived part-time since 2003.
 She co-produced the bulk of the album with Greg Collins (U2, No Doubt, Matchbox Twenty); Joey Waronker, who has drummed for R.E.M. and Beck, co-produced four tracks.

 Along with Bonham, the players included drummers Waronker and Butch (of Eels), bassists Sebastian Steinberg (from Soul Coughing & Neil Finn) and Davey Faragher (having performed for Elvis Costello, Sheryl Crow), guitarists Joe Gore (from Tom Waits, P.J.
 Harvey) and Dave Levita (Alanis Morissette, Jewel) and keyboard player Mitchell Froom (Paul McCartney, Los Lobos).

 She performed on The Tonight Show with Jay Leno and The Late Late Show with Craig Ferguson, and her new songs were featured on XM Radio's The Loft Channel.

-While in upstate New York in the late fall of 2006 Bonham released the EP In The City + In The Woods, her second self-funded EP.
+While in upstate New York in the late fall of 2006, Bonham released the EP In The City + In The Woods, her second self-funded EP.
 The 11-track disc featured two studio tracks, a cover version of Beyoncé Knowles's "Crazy In Love" and an original titled "In My Other Life".
 The rest of the songs are live tracks, which include some older favorites – "One Hit Wonder" and a new version of "Navy Bean" – covers ("Blue Jay Way" & "Kissing The Lipless"), and previously unreleased material ("Your World Turns Upside Down", "The Idiot In Me").

 Masts of Manhatta and Pure McCartney (2010–2014)

 From 2007 to 2009, Bonham recorded songs for her new album in Woodstock.
 The 2010 album, titled Masts of Manhatta, was produced by Bonham and mixed by Tchad Blake, and was released under the New York City indie label Engine Room Recordings in the United States and on Lojinx Records in the UK.
+This period of Bonham's life was chronicled in a Billboard article in which Bonham and then-manager Darren Paltrowitz were interviewed about Masts of Manhatta.